PH4MInfoTech/PH4MInfoTech/README.md

 ---

-🎓 Education: B.S.B.A. in IT & Analytics (In Progress).
+🎓 Education: Commonwealth University of Pennsylvania - Bloomsburg, B.S.B.A. in IT & Analytics (In Progress).

-🔐 Focus: Cybersecurity and Networking.
+🔐 Focus: IT, Data Analytics, and Networking.

 🛠 Tech Stack & Learning Path
 Certifications: Working toward CompTIA Trifecta (Tech+, A+, Network+).